pierre42100/MinioK8sBuckets/docs/README.md

 ## Create a bucket
-You are not ready to create your first bucket!
+You are now ready to create your first bucket!

 Here is a basic bucket example: